South Asian Therapy & Spiritual Healing | Desi Soul Work

 Ornate red and gold Indian palace throne room with intricate carvings, representing the dignity and sovereignty reclaimed through psychospiritual healing.

-And when you feel YOU — it is like coming home.
-A home within you that nothing in the world provides.
 Rest.
 Peace.
 Stillness.
 Love.
 A quiet joy, or an exuberance.
 Feeling loved by some unseen force.
 The passion for life returning.
 Everything looking fresh and new — with the innocence of a child and the maturity of an adult who has known both sorrow and beauty.

 You start to remember: I used to feel this way.